Apply now here!

 The application process includes completing an application form, attending an interview and medical assessment, and obtaining a police clearance.

-A list of SAAS volunteer ambulance stations can be found on the Locations page of this website
+A list of SAAS volunteer ambulance stations and teams can be found on our map here.

 Not necessarily.
 Being a volunteer ambulance officer volunteer does not automatically increase your changes of obtaining a paid role at SA Ambulance Service.
 All paramedic applicants must meet the criteria to be offered a job, regardless of whether they have volunteered with SAAS.
 Click here for more information about becoming a paramedic.